Odeon Cinemas: Rank Screen Advertising

 They also ran their own advertising company, called Rank Screen Advertising, in competition with the UK market leader Pearl & Dean, which it eventually overtook.
 Rank Screen Advertising was later rebranded as Cinema Media before being taken over by Carlton Communications and became Carlton Screen Advertising.
 In 2008, Odeon, along with rival chain Cineworld, bought back the company and today it is known as Digital Cinema Media.

 Services

 The company operates a website and mobile apps for iOS and Android, allowing customers to book tickets in advance of performances.
 They ceased a telephone booking service in 2014.
 They run their own Guest Service Centre, based in Manchester.
 The company has a support office in Manchester and a smaller office in London.

 myLIMITLESS is a nationwide scheme, which, on a twelve-month contract basis, allows members to see screenings as often as they want for a monthly fee.

-Odeon provides a fine dining and film experience in Islington, called the Islington Luxe & Dine.
+Odeon provides a dining and film experience in Islington, called the Islington Luxe & Dine.